 Syracuse’s Archaeological Park

-Visiting Syracuse’s archaeological park is a must do when in Sicily.
+Visiting Syracuse’s archaeological park is an absolute must do when in Sicily and was a real highlight of our trip.
+Situated just a walk from the old, historical centre of Ortygia, the archeaological park is small enough to explore properly and in great condition.
 Syracuse is full of history, and the Syracuse Archaeological Park is brimming with charm, character and an insight into the past.

 The Neapolis Archaeological Park of Siracusa contains both Greek and Roman architecture lying side by side.
 Although we are no history buffs we found the site fascinating and beautiful in equal measures.
 It is a shame there is not more information freely available throughout the park.
 If you like to know what you’re looking at then I recommend doing a bit of reading before hand, or paying for the information available at the ticket office.
 As we’re on a budget we used trusty google to guide us around!